How to Buy: A Car Seat

 No matter how well your delivery went…how perfectly prepared the nursery is…how madly in love you are with your brand-new baby…there’s nothing quite as nerve-wracking as that first drive home with her.
 While nothing will totally take away your fears, having a car seat you feel comfortable with should make things at least a teensy bit less tense.
 (And by the way, you won’t be allowed to leave the hospital at all without one.)
 Here’s what to consider in a car seat:

 Once you think you have your car seat installed correctly, get it checked out by an expert.
 Your local fire department or police station should have someone trained in car seat safety who can make sure everything’s really in place.
-(Save time by calling ahead to make sure the car seat expert is at the station before you drive all the way there.)
+(Save time by calling ahead to make sure the car seat expert is at the station before you drive all the way there.
+Also ask if their certification is up-to-date.
+Child Passenger Safety Technicians need to be recertified every two years.)
 The most common mistake parents make is simply not installing the seat tightly enough.
-See if yours is properly in place by holding the seat where it’s connected to the seat belt and trying to move it back and forth -- if it budges more than an inch to the left or right, it’s not tight enough.
+See if yours is properly in place by holding the car seat at the belt path and trying to move it from side-to-side and front to back.
+If you can move the seat more than an inch in any direction, it isn’t tight enough.
+If you have a 3-in-1 or convertible car seat, make sure the seat belt or LATCH belt is correctly in place.
+Triple-check the seat’s owner’s manual to be certain.
 If the entire installation process proves too overwhelming to tackle on your own (it happens to even the best of parents), your local expert can walk you through the entire process.

 All babies need five-point harnesses.
 Look for one that’s easy to adjust -- when you take baby out of the harness, it’s best to loosen the straps and open the harness entirely, rather than simply unbuckle and try to wriggle baby out.
 While it might seem intimidating to readjust the harness every time you put baby in, you’ll quickly become accustomed to it, and will find taking baby in and out much easier.
 Also, when you set up a rear-facing car seat, make sure the shoulder harnesses are at or below baby’s shoulder level.
 (The opposite holds true for front-facing car seats, so it can be easy to misadjust.)